danielwaterworth/danielwaterworth.github.io/posts/introducing-spec_object.md

 ~~~~

 `get` is much more difficult.
 The behaviour of `get` depends on what has
 already happened.
-There are a few differents cases to consider:
+There are a few different cases to consider:

  * The key was never set,
  * The key was set and deleted,
  * The key was set and updated,

-Any logical assertions we make should be true of all executions; we need to
+Any logical claims we make should be true of all executions; we need to
 somehow divide the space of possibilities to attack this problem.
 One natural
 line of division is whether the output was `nil` or not.